RameshGKR/WCET-analysis-for-model-predictive-controllers/README.md

     - Port: `6849`
 3. Save the changes and refresh

-If you get an error `File does not exist: C:\ProgramData\rapita\rvsconfig.ini`, create an empty file at this path and try to save the changes again in the license manager.
+If you get an error `File does not exist: C:\ProgramData\rapita\rvsconfig.ini`, create an empty file at this path and repeat the steps above.

 ### Creating a basic RapiTime project
 1. Open RVS Project Manager